 The following is a sampling of recently developed products and campaigns.

-- For the Ohio Department of Job and Family Services, IMPAQ has developed a digital media outreach campaign to market the Step Up to Quality child care licensing program to both parents and providers.
-In addition to developingsocial media messages and producing a series of videos, our staff has developed rack cards for distribution throughout the state in four languages: English, Spanish, Somali, and Arabic. https://www.facebook.com/BoldBeginningOhio/
+- For the Ohio Department of Job and Family Services, IMPAQ developed a digital media outreach campaign to market the Step Up to Quality child care licensing program to both parents and providers.
+In addition to developing social media messages and producing a series of outreach videos, our staff developed rack cards for distribution throughout the state in four languages: English, Spanish, Somali, and Arabic. https://www.facebook.com/BoldBeginningOhio/

-- Since 2014, IMPAQ has managed the National Child Abuse and Neglect Technical Assistance and Strategic Dissemination Center (CANTASD).
-A central task has been to develop and implement an annual strategic communications plan complete with a structured timeline of activities that include developing and disseminating (1) social media postings on approved platforms such as Facebook and Twitter; (2) short videos disseminated through Facebook, Vimeo, and other platforms; (3) diverse tools and materials through the CANTASD website (http://cantasd.acf.hhs.gov); and (4) a monthly e-newsletter.
-In addition, during National Child Abuse Prevention Month each April, we develop, implement, and manage a robust national social media outreach and engagement campaign (the WE CAN campaign, short for Work to End Child Abuse and Neglect).
-We use tools such as Google Analytics and statistical tools within Facebook, Twitter, Vimeo, and SendGrid to monitor how people interact with the CANTASD website and social media posts, and we provide client reports on this data each month.
+- IMPAQ managed the National Child Abuse and Neglect Technical Assistance and Strategic Dissemination Center (CANTASD) from 2014 into 2020.
+A central task was the development and implementation of a strategic communications plan.
+Once approved, IMPAQ staff created and dissemintated (1) social media postings on approved platforms such as Facebook and Twitter; (2) short videos disseminated through Facebook, Vimeo, and other platforms; (3) diverse tools and materials through the CANTASD website (http://cantasd.acf.hhs.gov); and (4) a monthly e-newsletter.
+In addition, during National Child Abuse Prevention Month each April, we developed, implemented, and managed a robust national social media outreach and engagement campaign (the WE CAN campaign, short for Work to End Child Abuse and Neglect).
+We use tools such as Google Analytics and statistical tools within Facebook, Twitter, Vimeo, and SendGrid to monitor how people interact with the CANTASD website and social media posts.
+IMPAQ continues to perform similar tasks for the ACF Children's Bureau as a subcontractor for the Children's Bureau's Learning and Collaborative Center.

 - For the Office of Innovation and Improvement within the U.S. Department of Education, our staff developed a five-part whiteboard animation series to teach the basics of program evaluation. https://www.youtube.com/watch?v=rziQjzNtdtA&feature=youtu.be